Maryan Synakowski

-Maryan Synakowski (14 March 1936 – 25 January 2021) was a French footballer who played as a centre back.
+Maryan Synakowski (14 March 1936 – 25 January 2021) was a French footballer who played as a centre-back.

 Early and personal life

-Born in Calonne-Ricouart, Synakowski was of Polish descent.
+Born in Calonne-Ricouart, Pas-de-Calais, Synakowski was of Polish descent.
 His grandson Bruno was also a footballer.

 Career

 Synakowski played for Olympique Saint-Quentin, Sedan-Torcy B, Sedan-Torcy, Stade Français, Union Saint-Gilloise, Reims and Sedan.
 With Sedan-Torcy he won the 1961 Coupe de France Final.

 He earned 13 caps for the France national team between 1961 and 1965.
 He declined a squad place at the 1966 FIFA World Cup.